erancha/urban-geo-pulse/architecture/architecture-document-phase-1-REST.md

 As mentioned above, each service should hav a specific, single task.
 This is an important step in making the system easy to understand.
 In addition, the development team should take into consideration best practices for code readability and proper documentation, preferring clear, modular and properly named software components rather than over-documenting.

-    Logging
-All services should be configured in docker-level (i.e. without changing logging functionality for each service) to redirect their logging into [graylog](https://docs.docker.com/config/containers/logging/gelf/).
+**Logging**: All services should be configured in docker-level (i.e. without changing logging functionality for each service) to redirect their logging into [graylog](https://docs.docker.com/config/containers/logging/gelf/).

-    System level testing
-Each service should be **runnable on its own**, with pre-prepared data, and have functionality to compare its output to the given input.
+**System level testing**: Each service should be **runnable on its own**, with pre-prepared data, and have functionality to compare its output to the given input.
 For example, the [Receiver](#receiver-service) service in the [mvp-level-implementation](../mvp-level-implementation/README.md) is currently capable to execute on its own from a backup file: [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) - refer to the environment variables URL_TO_EXECUTE_AFTER_STARTUP and PEOPLE_GEO_LOCATIONS_CSV.

 In addition, each such script should be enhanced to compare its output to the given input, allowing developers to verify the service execution under load (e.g. COPY_FROM_BACKUP=1*1000 for 1 thread * 1,000 iterations in [receiver/start-service.cmd](../mvp-level-implementation/services/receiver/start-service.cmd) above) during CI/CD.